Quasi-graphs, zero entropy and measures with discrete spectrum: Dynamics on dendrite maps

 Recall that a dynamical system $(X,f)$ is \emph{mean equicontinuous} if for every $\eps>0$ there exists $\delta>0$ such that for every $x,y\in X$,

 It is shown in \cite{LTY15} (see also \cite{DG16}) that if a system $(X,f)$ is mean equicontinuous then every orbit closure is uniquely ergodic and its unique invariant measure has discrete spectrum.

-\begin{prop} Let $X$ be a dendrite such that $End(X)$ is a closed set having finitely many accumulation points and let $f\colon X\to X$ be a continuous map with zero topological entropy.
+It is clear that the following result is a strong version of Theorem~\ref{thm:dendrite-finite}. \begin{thm} Let $X$ be a dendrite such that $End(X)$ is a closed set having finitely many accumulation points and let $f\colon X\to X$ be a continuous map with zero topological entropy.
 Fix any point $x\in X$. \begin{enumerate} \item If $\omega_f(x)$ is at most countable, then every invariant measure on $(\overline{\orb_f(x)},f)$ has discrete spectrum. \item If $\omega_f(x)$ is uncountable, then $(\overline{\orb_f(x)},f)$ is mean equicontinuous.
-In particular, $(\overline{\orb_f(x)},f)$ is uniquely ergodic and its unique invariant measure has discrete spectrum. \end{enumerate} \end{prop} \begin{proof} (1) If $\omega_f(x)$ is at most countable, then $\overline{\orb_f(x)}$ is also at most countable.
+In particular, $(\overline{\orb_f(x)},f)$ is uniquely ergodic and its unique invariant measure has discrete spectrum. \end{enumerate} \end{thm} \begin{proof} (1) If $\omega_f(x)$ is at most countable, then $\overline{\orb_f(x)}$ is also at most countable.
 So every ergodic invariant measure on $(\overline{\orb_f(x)},f)$ is an equidistributed measure on a periodic orbit.
 By Theorem~\ref{thm:discrete}, every invariant measure on $(\overline{\orb_f(x)},f)$ has discrete spectrum.

-(2) If $\omega_f(x)$ is uncountable, then by Lemma~\ref{lem:decomp} the structure of $\omega_f(x)$ is similar to a solenoid of a graph map.
-By \cite[Theorem 10.27]{Nadler}, the dendrite $X$ can approximated by subtrees.
-Then for every $\eps>0$ and $\delta>0$ there exists $N$ such that for any integer $n\geq N$ and any pairwise disjoint connected closed subsets $A_1,A_2,\dotsc,A_n$ of $X$ there are at most $\delta n$ sets $A_i$ with diameter larger than $\eps$ (simply, maximal number of such sets is bounded by some constant).
-Now the result follows from the proof of \cite[Lemma 3.3]{LOYZ17}. \end{proof}